Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

 $ panorama left-2.jpg middle-2.jpg right-2.jpg panorama-2.jpg
 ```

-You can of course hard-code the filenames, but it is not as flexible as the command line.
-Mark will be deducted if filenames are hard-coded.

 There must be at least 4 arguments (`argc >= 4`).
 The 1st one (`argv[0]`) is always the executable program (`panorama`).
 The last argument is the output file (`argv[argc - 1]`).
 Other arguments correspond to the input image filenames (from left to right).

-# Adapt the code from the Jupyter Notebook
+You can of course hard-code the filenames for now, but it is not as flexible as the command line.
+Mark will be deducted if filenames are hard-coded.

+# Computer Vision Pipeline to Stitch Images Together

 Look at the pipeline below.
 There are 7 main steps:

-1. Opening the left and right images.
+1. Opening the left and right images (Steps `[30]` & `[31]` of the notebook).
-2. For each image, find features (also called keypoints).
+2. For each image, find features (also called keypoints) (Steps `[32]` & `[33]`).
-3. For each image, extract the features (also called describe the features).
+3. For each image, extract the features (also called describe the features) (Steps `[34]` & `[35]`).
-4. For each feature of each image, find the corresponding feature in the other image.
+4. For each feature of each image, find the corresponding feature in the other image (Step `[36]`).
-5. Only keep "good matches".
+5. Only keep "good matches" (Steps `[37]` & `[38]`).
 6. Find the matrix that transforms the position of the features in one image into the position of the corresponding features in the other image.
 7. Apply the transformation on one image and stitch it with the other one.

 ![Computer Vision Pipeline for Panorama Stitching](panorama.svg)

+# Adapt the code from the Jupyter Notebook

-Steps 1 to 5 are already covered in one of the notebook seen in the lecture.
+Steps 1 to 5 of the overall pipeline are already covered in one of the notebook seen in the lecture.
 You'll complete it in your own program ([see here](https://nbviewer.jupyter.org/github/effepivi/ICP3038/blob/master/Lectures/12-feature-detection/notebooks/1-detect-describe-match-using-ORB-in-opencv.ipynb)).
 You can use it as a starting point.
-Note that Steps after `[38]` may not be useful for the lab.
+Note that Steps after `[39]` may not be useful for the lab.

 Note that I wrote a function to crop images.
 You'll need it: